nadjibnet/FiresSMS/README.md

 #### Receiving SMS

-The received messages will appear in the shared volume used by the api service, usually mapped from Gammu's inbox.
 The API will also allow read the sms by GET request.

 ```http://yoururl.url:8080/receive?token=my-secret-token```
 The response:
 ```json